Double Glazing Sash Windows

 Wood is a sustainable building material when derived from a renewable source.
 Any home owner choosing green living should consider preserving or reinstating timber windows.
 In order to grow one kg of wood the tree requires about 1.55 kg of carbon dioxide, extracted from the air.
 A rule of thumb is that 1 cubic metre of wood stores 1 tonne of CO2.

-We offer bespoke joinery constructed from range of premium timbers.
-Accoya wood is the recommended option for double glazed sash windows, as no other timber has ever been able to provide a 50 year warranty against wood rot.
+We offer bespoke joinery constructed from a range of premium timbers.
+Accoya wood is the recommended option for double glazed sash windows, as no other timber has ever been able to provide a 50-year warranty against wood rot.

 Whilst Accoya is an expensive wood, we do not mark up our prices on this product like some sash window companies.
 We charge you only the difference that it costs us to buy each plank of wood.
 That way we can ensure that this excellent product remains an affordable option for every customer.

-We also supply a wide range of sash window furniture, available in variety of finishes.
+See our range of sash window security and furniture, in a variety of finishes.